dapecas/Gateway-IPv6-IPv4-with-NB-IoT/README.md

 At Home Asisstant, data arrives, is processed and stored in an InfluxDB database.
 This database has been connected to Grafana to create dynamic and customisable control panels.

 The branch files are:
-  - APi...: service running on the IoT network hub.
+  - API_Flask_IoTHUB.py: service running on the IoT network hub.
-  - configu...: YAML configuration file of the Home Assistan service.
+  - FiPy_Program_Petition-Send.py: program running on the FiPy.
-  - FiPyProgram: program running on the FiPy.
+  - configuration.yaml: YAML configuration file of the Home Assistan service.